vincentboucherecn/Prodeconet/README.txt

 ---
-Seafood.R : Produces Figure 7
+Seafood.R : Produces Figure 7 and Figures F.2, F.3 and F.4
 ---

 ---